 In addition to taliglucerase alfa, we are developing an innovative product pipeline using our ProCellEx protein expression system.
-Our product pipeline currently includes, among other candidates: (1) PRX-102, a therapeutic protein candidate for the treatment of Fabry disease, a rare, genetic lysosomal disorder in humans; (2) PRX-105, a plant cell expressed pegylated recombinant acetylcholinesterase product candidate for biodefense and other indications; (3) PRX-106, or pr-antiTNF, a plant cell expressed recombinant fusion protein made from the soluble form of the human TNF receptor (TNFR) and an antibody portion, which is being developed as a treatment of certain immune diseases such as rheumatoid arthritis, juvenile idiopathic arthritis, spondylitis, psoriatic arthritis and plaque psoriasis; (4) an orally-administered glucocerebrosidase enzyme for the treatment of Gaucher patients utilizing oral delivery of the recombinant enzyme produced within carrot cells; and (5) two additional undisclosed therapeutic proteins, both of which are being evaluated in animal studies.
-We participated in a pre-investigational new drug, or IND, meeting with respect to one of the undisclosed product candidates in the first quarter of 2012 and a pre-IND meeting for the second candidate is planned for around the end of 2012.
+Our product pipeline currently includes, among other candidates: (1) PRX-102, a therapeutic protein candidate for the treatment of Fabry disease, a rare, genetic lysosomal disorder in humans; (2) PRX-105, a plant cell expressed pegylated recombinant acetylcholinesterase product candidate for biodefense and other indications; (3) an orally-administered glucocerebrosidase enzyme for the treatment of Gaucher patients utilizing oral delivery of the recombinant enzyme produced within carrot cells; (4) PRX-106, or pr-antiTNF, a plant cell expressed recombinant fusion protein made from the soluble form of the human TNF receptor (TNFR) and an antibody portion, which is being developed as a treatment of certain immune diseases such as rheumatoid arthritis, juvenile idiopathic arthritis, spondylitis, psoriatic arthritis and plaque psoriasis; and (5) two additional undisclosed therapeutic proteins, both of which are being evaluated in animal studies.
+We participated in a pre-investigational new drug, or IND, meeting with respect to one of the undisclosed product candidates in the first quarter of 2012 and a pre-IND meeting for the second candidate is planned for the first half of 2013.
 In March 2010, we initiated a preliminary phase I clinical trial of PRX-105 which we completed in June 2010.
 We are currently preparing for further efficacy trials of this product candidate in larger animals.
 In our preclinical studies we utilized an analogue to nerve gas.
 However, we anticipate that we will use live nerve gas rather than an analogue in the proposed additional efficacy trials in animals.
-In December 2010, we held a pre-IND meeting with the FDA with respect to PRX-102.
-We subsequently completed preclinical trials in small and large animals with respect to PRX-102 and have recently submitted an IND to the FDA in connection with an anticipated phase I/II clinical study of PRX-102 in Fabry patients.
-We expect to initiate the trial shortly after the IND is approved by the FDA, if at all.
-In December 2011, we held a pre-IND meeting with respect to PRX-106 and we expect to submit an IND around year end.
+In August 2012, the FDA accepted and approved our IND for a phase I/II clinical study of PRX-102 in Fabry patients.
+We expect to initiate the trial before the end of 2012.
 We are also conducting pre-clinical trials of our orally-administrated glucocerebrosidase enzyme for the treatment of Gaucher disease in small and large animals.
-We plan to apply, in late 2012, for regulatory approval for the initiation of a clinical trial in Gaucher patients designed to achieve a first of a kind proof in concept regarding orally-administrated glucocerebrosidase.
+We plan to apply, by the end of 2012, for regulatory approval of the initiation of a clinical trial in Gaucher patients designed to demonstrate safety and achieve the first ever proof in concept regarding orally-administrated glucocerebrosidase enzyme.
+In December 2011, we held a pre-IND meeting with respect to PRX-106 and we expect to submit an IND during the first half of 2013.

-Except for the rights to commercialize taliglucerase alfa worldwide (other than Israel) which we licensed to Pfizer, we hold the worldwide commercialization rights to our proprietary development candidates, and we intend to establish an internal, commercial infrastructure and targeted sales force to market taliglucerase alfa in Israel upon its approval in Israel, if at all, and our other products in North America, the European Union and in other significant markets, including Israel, subject to required marketing approvals.
+Except for the rights to commercialize taliglucerase alfa worldwide (other than Israel) which we licensed to Pfizer, we hold the worldwide commercialization rights to our proprietary development candidates.
+We have built an internal marketing team designed to serve the Israeli market for taliglucerase alfa and we intend to establish internal commercialization and marketing teams for our other product candidates in North America, the European Union and in other significant markets, including Israel, subject to required marketing approvals, as the need arises.
 In addition, we continuously evaluate potential strategic marketing partnerships.